is Orchid Bark good for drainage?

 Sphagnum moss will act as a water absorbent.
 Not only water, but moss will attract and absorb any nutrients that the potting medium offers… So go slow on the fertilizer.

 Even though these two are opposites, bark and sphagnum, they act as opposing forces which keeps the orchid alive and in perfect balance/harmony.
-Both moss and bark are a great combination.
+When mixed together, sphagnum moss and bark are a great combination.

 A good balance of 5:1 of bark to sphagnum moss is the ideal to keep drainage and still be moist.
 If you want to read more about sphagnum moss as a potting media, click on this article.